-- 1. Assistance with general correspondence, within guidelines of the Legislative Council; - 2.
-Conduct pre-session training for the staff of the respective houses; - Perform pre-session duties necessary to assist the legislature in preparing for session in accordance with directions of the Legislative Council and in coordination with the Legislative Senate Chief Clerk; - Perform routine legislative requests for constituents regarding the availability of and access to existing programs and services of state government within guidelines established by the Legislative Council; - 5.
-Maintain accurate inventories of the property of the respective houses in cooperation with the Legislative Council Service; - Perform public outreach functions necessary to educate the public about the legislature and the respective houses, including coordinating with the Public Education Department and post-secondary educational institutions on educational program development regarding the legislative branch of government; - 7.
-Serve on the coordinating group of the integrated legislative information system; and - 8.
-Receive requests from members of the Senate for changes affecting the members' office spaces in the State Capitol prior to the request being presented to the building subcommittee of the Legislative Council.
+- 1. assistance with general correspondence, within guidelines of the Legislative Council; - 2. conduct pre-session training for the staff of the respective houses; - perform pre-session duties necessary to assist the legislature in preparing for session in accordance with directions of the Legislative Council and in coordination with the Senate Chief Clerk; - 4. perform routine legislative requests for constituents regarding the availability of and access to existing programs and services of state government within guidelines established by the Legislative Council; - 5. maintain accurate inventories of the property of the respective houses in cooperation with the Legislative Council Service; - 6. perform public outreach functions necessary to educate the public about the legislature and the respective houses, including coordinating with the Public Education Department and post-secondary educational institutions on educational program development regarding the legislative branch of government; - 7. serve on the coordinating group of the integrated legislative information system; and - 8. receive requests from members of the Senate for changes affecting the members' office spaces in the State Capitol prior to the request being presented to the building subcommittee of the Legislative Council.